InHouseOidc/InHouseOidc.Net/README.md

 For any authentication package best practice is a moving target so feedback is essential.
 Please feel free to discuss anything where your experience of best practice differs from the current implementation.

-Please do not use Github issues for general assistance, use Github Discussions instead.
+Please do not use Github Issues for general assistance, use Github Discussions instead.
 Any questions raised as issues will be tagged and closed.